 If you’ve decided that an open relationship is for you, the ultimate goal is to be happy and secure.
 For some, it may seem near impossible to maintain an open relationship over time without one or both partners getting hurt or feeling vulnerable.

 But there are actually a few things that you can do to make sure that your lifestyle choice benefits you and keeps you satisfied in the long-run.

-- Prioritise communication.
+- Prioritize communication.
 Feelings of jealousy, hurt or anger need to be conveyed to your partner in order for an open relationship to work.
 The key is full disclosure and collaboration.

 - Trust your partner and in return, be open and honest.

 - Actually think about the long term, not just the immediate benefits that you will gain